Advance a collaborative conservation strategy for healthy ecosystems in Ontario’s Carolinian Life Zone.

 Oakridge Family Campground offers year round living, seasonal and overnight camping, as well as cabin rentals.
 We offer many special events and activities to keep the entire family entertained.

 To provide year-round opportunities for our members to enjoy a variety of organized outdoor activities.

 Red Dog Art Studio - Jeffrey George, an Ojibway artist from Kettle & Stony Point First Nation.

 Ontario Nature is a conservation organization that protects wild species and spaces through conservation, education and public engagement.
 Their vision is simple: An Ontario where nature inspires and sustains us for generations to come.

-Ross Atkinson, a member of the LSNT Executive Committee, donated a number of the Walking Sticks & Canes shown here.
+Ross Atkinson, a member of the LSNT Executive Committee, has donated a number of the Walking Sticks & Canes shown here.
 Each is hand-crafted by Ross from driftwood found along the Shores of Lake Huron and fitted with a brass LSNT Medallion.
-LSNT Signature Hiking Staffs are also available.

-Walking Cane/Stick is $30 and Cedar Hiking Staff is $15.
+Walking Stick/Cane is $20.
 All proceeds go towards nature projects carried out by LSNT volunteers.

 If you are interested, please call or email Ross: